-Wake-on-LAN (WOL) is an Ethernet computer networking standard that allows a shut-down computer to be turned on remotely.
-Most recent motherboards that have an integrated Ethernet controller that supports this feature.
+Wake-on-LAN (WOL) is an Ethernet networking standard that allows a shut down computer to be turned on remotely.
+Most recent motherboards that have an integrated Ethernet controller support this feature.
 You can enable the Wake-on-LAN feature in the Power Management section of the motherboard’s BIOS.
-There are two ways of how Wake-on-LAN can work.
-The first one is you want to turn on a computer on the same local area network and the second one is you want to turn on a computer in another location through the internet.
+Wake-on-LAN can turn on a computer on the same local area network or at another location via the internet.

-This is how Wake-on-LAN works; the target computer is shut down with enough power reserved for the network card to function.
-The network card listens for a specific packet called the “Magic Packet”.
-The listening computer receives this packet, checks it for the correct information, and then boots if the Magic Packet is valid.
-A magic packet is data consisting of “FF FF FF FF FF FF” followed by 16 repetitions of the listening network device’s MAC address.
+This is how Wake-on-LAN works; the target computer is shut down with enough power reserved only for the network adapter to function.
+It listens for a small piece of incoming data called the “magic packet”.
+When the network adapter receives a valid magic packet, the computer starts up.
+This packet of data is 102 bytes consisting of “FF FF FF FF FF FF” followed by 16 repetitions of the listening network device’s MAC address.